seanreed1111/sql-recipes/recipes.md

 +--------+-------+------------+-------+

 +--------+-------+------------+-------+
-Multiple-column ORDER BY clauses can perform mixed-order sorting where some col- umns are sorted in ascending order and others in descending order.
+Multiple-column ORDER BY clauses can perform mixed-order sorting WHERE some col- umns are sorted in ascending order and others in descending order.
 The following query sorts by name in descending order and then by trav_date in ascending order for each name: mysql> SELECT * FROM driver_log ORDER BY name DESC, trav_date;
 +--------+-------+------------+-------+
 | rec_id | name  | trav_date  | miles |